Missing Connecticut mom Jennifer Dulos' family, friends, deny her case is a 'Gone Girl' disappearance

 CLICK HERE FOR THE FOX NEWS APP

-Pattis said he had not seen the state's security footage but said he had “reasons to doubt that it’s reliable.”
+Pattis released a statement on Monday writing, “We are continuing our investigation of Ms. Dulos’s disappearance, and believe it to be entirely consistent with the evidence to conclude that she was not a victim of foul play at the hands of third parties.”

+He continued, “Efforts to distance Ms. Dulos from a Gone Girl-type scenario are well-meaning, to be sure.
+But the fact remains that Ms. Dulos remains accountably ‘Gone,’ and had the imagination, means and motive to disappear."

-Fox News’ Vandana Rambaran and Perry Chiaramonte contributed to this report.
+Fox News’ Maria Paronich, Vandana Rambaran and Perry Chiaramonte contributed to this report.